Are you on the thyroid medication Synthroid and not losing weight?

-Both zinc and Vitamin A have been shown to improve thyroid cellular action and may be beneficial as a final step to improve the effectiveness of thyroid hormone replacement therapy.
+Both zinc and Vitamin A have been shown to improve thyroid cellular action and may be beneficial as a final step to improving the effectiveness of thyroid hormone replacement therapy.

-You can find my recommended supplement here which also is designed to improve T4 to T3 conversion as well as improving thyroid hormone sensitivity.
+You can find my recommended supplement here which also is designed to improve T4 to T3 conversion as well as improve thyroid hormone sensitivity.

 These steps will allow you to take control of your health and improve your thyroid function without needing to alter your medication dose.

 This is particularly helpful if you can’t switch thyroid medications or if your provider isn’t willing to work with you.